Peaceful Revolution: Opening of the Hungarian and Czechoslovak borders

 The Pan-European Picnic at the Austro-Hungarian border followed on 19 August 1989.
 This was a celebration of more open relationships between east and west, near Sopron, but on the Austrian side of the border.
 The opening of the border gate then set in motion a peaceful chain reaction, at the end of which there was no longer a GDR or an Iron Curtain, and the Eastern Bloc had disintegrated.
 The idea of opening the border at a ceremony came from Otto von Habsburg and was brought up by him to Miklós Németh, the then Hungarian Prime Minister, who promoted the idea.
-The border was temporarily opened at 3 pm, and 700–900 East Germans, who had travelled there after being tipped off, rushed across, without intervention from Hungarian border guards.
+The border was temporarily opened at 3 p.m., and 700–900 East Germans, who had travelled there after being tipped off, rushed across, without intervention from Hungarian border guards.
 It was the largest escape movement from East Germany since the Berlin Wall was built in 1961.
 The local organization in Sopron took over the Hungarian Democratic Forum, the other contacts were made via Habsburg and the Hungarian Minister of State Imre Pozsgay.
 Extensive advertising for the planned picnic was made by posters and flyers among the GDR holidaymakers in Hungary.
 The Austrian branch of the Paneuropean Union, which was then headed by Karl von Habsburg, distributed thousands of brochures inviting them to a picnic near the border at Sopron.
-Habsburg and Imre Pozsgay saw the event also as an opportunity to test Mikhail Gorbachev’s reaction to an opening of the border on the Iron Curtain.
+Habsburg and Imre Pozsgay saw the event also as an opportunity to test Mikhail Gorbachev's reaction to an opening of the border on the Iron Curtain.
 In particular, it was examined whether Moscow would give the Soviet troops stationed in Hungary the command to intervene.
 The West German government was already prepared for the mass escape, and trains and coaches were ready to take the escapees from Vienna to Giessen, near Frankfurt, where a refugee reception centre was waiting for the new arrivals.
-After the Pan-European Picnic, Erich Honecker dictated to the Daily Mirror of August 19, 1989: “Habsburg distributed leaflets far into Poland, on which the East German holidaymakers were invited to a picnic.
-When they came to the picnic, they were given gifts, food and Deutsche Mark, and then they were persuaded to come to the West.”
+After the Pan-European Picnic, Erich Honecker dictated to the Daily Mirror of August 19, 1989: "Habsburg distributed leaflets far into Poland, on which the East German holidaymakers were invited to a picnic.
+When they came to the picnic, they were given gifts, food and Deutsche Mark, and then they were persuaded to come to the West."
 But with the mass exodus at the Pan-European Picnic, the subsequent hesitant behavior of the Socialist Unity Party of East Germany and the non-intervention of the Soviet Union broke the dams.